Protoniac/Smoothing-Splines-and-Lagrangian-Parameter-Optimization/README.md

-# Smoothing Splines and lagrangian parameter optimization
+# Smoothing Splines and Lagrangian Parameter Optimization (Fortran & Python)

 This software generates smoothing splines using different algorithms :
 1. By giving an arbitrary smoothing paramter p